Club Camp at Lake Tabourie – 2017 done and dusted…….start planning for 2018

 Food and Catering

-Please note due to the sheer size Tabourie has grown to, we need to make a few small changes
+Please note due to the sheer size Tabourie has grown to, a few small changes were made in 2017 and will be carried forward into future years.

-We’re sure you can appreciate there is a lot of organisation that goes into catering for 300+ people in a camping ground, so we’re looking to simplify some aspects so we can continue to cater for as many club members who want to come along.
-To that end and we have decided to eliminate breakfast and begin the catering each day with the brunch cook-up of bacon and eggs from 12.00pm.
-We will continue to serve ‘milkshakes and melon’ as an afternoon snack and offer delicious dinners each night.
-Families therefore need to sort their own breakfasts each morning, however are welcome to still eat together or meet for a coffee in the ‘Food Pavilion’ if they choose – you’ll just need to BYO Nutri-Grain and milk! (please note we will also not be supplying industrial toasters, kettles, etc at breakfast.
+Catering each day begins with the brunch cook-up of bacon and eggs from 12.00pm.
+‘Milkshakes and melon’ are served as an afternoon snack and delicious dinners are provided each night.
+Families need to sort their own breakfasts each morning, however are welcome to still eat together or meet for a coffee in the ‘Food Pavilion’ if they choose – you just need to BYO Nutri-Grain and milk! (please note we will also not be supplying industrial toasters, kettles, etc at breakfast.
 Coffee machines however will be available for folks to set up and make their own coffee).

-The cost this year is $18 per head per day for adults and teenagers 13-years and over.
-Kids 5-12 years are $12 per head per day and under 5’s are free!
-There will be no flat family rate – each member of a family over 5 years will need to be paid for.
+The cost in 2017 was $18 per head per day for adults and teenagers 13-years and over.
+Kids 5-12 years were $12 per head per day and under 5’s were free!
+There is no flat family rate – each member of a family over 5 years has to be paid for.
 Alcohol and soft drinks are not provided so please bring your own if you want these.
-This year we are also introducing a wrist-band system for catering as it was discovered that with our growing numbers we’d been feeding a few non-South-Curly holiday park dwellers who couldn’t resist our critically acclaimed camp cuisine J.
+A wrist-band system for catering was introduced in 2017 as it was discovered that with our growing numbers we’d been feeding a few non-South-Curly holiday park dwellers who couldn’t resist our critically acclaimed camp cuisine J.

-If someone in your group has allergies then let us know and we can show you the recipes and ingredients.
+You need to advise the organising committee if someone in your group has allergies, they will show you the recipes and ingredients.
 If you have special dietary requirements then please make sure you bring what you need.
 We aim to have options for vegetarians (if you advise at time of registration) however with a group this size it is too hard to cater for individual food intolerances, etc.

 If you don’t want to join in with the food arrangements, that’s fine, just let us know.
 Keep in mind though – even if your kids won’t eat one or two of the things we supply – it is very sad to see little faces watching the others enjoying the food together, including the milkshakes and ice-cream, because their family didn’t sign up.

 Payment details are confirmed, once we know who is coming.
-This year it will be via bank transfer and must be paid prior to the event as the funds are used to buy food, barbeques, hire chairs/tables, etc. Deadline for payment will be included with the bank details once you confirm your attendance for 2017.
+Payment will be via bank transfer and must be paid prior to the event as the funds are used to buy food, barbeques, hire chairs/tables, etc. Deadline for payment will be included with the bank details once you confirm your attendance for 2018.
 We do ask also everyone to do one or two shifts helping prepare, cook or clean up.
 Again, once numbers and names are confirmed, a roster is published to let you know your shift.

 Accommodation, Camping and Registration